-The Growing Fenland report for the town of March aims to develop the town as a destination.
+The Growing Fenland report for the town of March aims to develop the town as a destination, and the town's recent success in the government's Future High Street funding provides a powerful vision for the future.
 Culture can contribute towards this aim, particularly by contributing towards the development of evening economies through evening events, as well as through signage to amplify the town's heritage.